 Once all eligibility requirements have been met, you will be accepted and invited to attend a New Student Online Orientation session.

 “I definitely recommend PSEO.
 It’s such a good way to complete college requirements while you’re still in high school, and it’s free!
 Normandale is such a supportive network full of great faculty and great people.
-If you want to do PSEO, I think you should do it here.”

 This program is for sophomores, juniors and seniors completing eligible career and technical education courses identified by the college.